nebs123/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-2-strlen.c - contains function that returns the length of a string 3-puts.c - has function that prints a string to stdout 4-print_rev.c - has function that prints a string in reverse to stdout
+2-strlen.c - contains function that returns the length of a string 3-puts.c - has function that prints a string to stdout 4-print_rev.c - has function that prints a string in reverse to stdout 5-rev_string.c - has function that can reverse stirng